Some finiteness results on triangular automorphisms: Proofs of the results

-From now on we assume that the ground filed $\KK$ is algebraically closed.
+From now on we assume that the ground field $\KK$ is algebraically closed.
 The following proposition is a version of \cite[Proposition~7.5]{Hum}.
 For convenience of the reader we provide it with a complete proof.

 \begin{proposition} For any positive integer $m$ the group $G(m)$ is a connected algebraic subgroup of $\Aut(\AA^n)$.
 Moreover, there is a positive integer $s$ such that every element of $G(m)$ has the form $g_1\cdot\ldots\cdot g_s$ with some $g_i\in\mathcal{T}(m)$. \end{proposition}